 It’s important to make sure you work through these steps sooner rather than later.
 While you’re at it, be sure to record any phone calls that you have, and to send information in writing as well.
 Keep copies of the letters and the dates that you made calls or sent letters.
 That way you can reference what you’ve done so far if you have trouble getting businesses to close these accounts.

 Most credit monitoring services focus on monitoring adults’ credits.
 However, some services offer protection for everyone in the household.
 If you’re truly concerned about ongoing problems with identity theft, these services may appeal to you.

 Just make sure that you vet these services thoroughly before spending money on them.
-Look into what level of monitoring the services offer, and what services they offer customers who have been victims of identity theft.
+Look into what level of monitoring the services offer, and what services they offer to customers who have been victims of identity theft.

 Preventing Identity Theft in the First Place

-Ideally you’ll never have to go through all of these steps to protect and clean up your child’s credit report.
-Because ideally no one will misuse your child’s identity.
+Ideally, you’ll never have to go through all of these steps to protect and clean up your child’s credit report.
+Because ideally, no one will misuse your child’s identity.
 But here’s how you can prevent these issues in the first place:

 - Be aware of who has your child’s identity information.
 Any time you write down your child’s Social Security number for a form, keep track of who has that form.
 Make sure that the form is secure.
 Write down who has that information so that you can be on notice if that entity has a breach.

 - Pay attention before giving out this information.
-Sometimes forms from school or other entities will ask for this type of information.
+Sometimes forms from schools or other entities will ask for this type of information.
 But the information may not be strictly necessary.
 Try to avoid writing down this information whenever possible.